Nevenall/remark-containers/README.md

 </aside>
 ```

+Containers can be indented by up to 2 spaces.

-Containers can be nested, provided they are not indented.
+Containers can also be nested.

 For example: